World Wide Military

 AV-8B Harrier II

-The AV-8B Harrier is a derived version of the British harrier and has been developed by BAE Systems and the American company Boeing.
+The AV-8B Harrier is a derived version of the British harrier design and has been developed by BAE Systems and the American company Boeing.
 The Harrier is an attack aircraft which can vertical take-off and land.

 The Harrier is in service with the United States Marine Corps (215 aircraft), Italian Navy (18 aircraft) and the Spanish Navy (17 aircraft).
 Italy and Spain are using the Harrier from their aircraft carriers, the USMC from Amphibian ships, NOT aircraft carriers (standard not, but they can operate from a/c carriers).